-These awards provide an estimated $18,500 stipend paid out over nine-months in addition to full tuition remission and full health insurance for the student.
-There are no work requirements associated with Fellowship awards.
+These awards provide an estimated $19,000 stipend paid out over nine months, in addition to full tuition remission and full health insurance for the student.
+There are no work requirements associated with fellowship awards.

 Project assistants (PAs) and teaching assistants (TAs) are required to work 13 hours per week or more to receive merit-based financial assistance in the form of tuition remission, health insurance, and a stipend.
 Stipend values vary based on the number of hours worked and experience level.
 Most PA and TA appointments are made at the time of admission for either a one-year or two-year commitment.
-Awards are made on the merits of the candidate.
-Needs may change during the academic year and departments may post assistantships throughout the year.
+Awards are made based on the merits and qualifications of the candidate.
+Needs may change during the academic year, and departments may post assistantships throughout the year.

-Project assistantships, awarded to some admitted applicants, provide an estimated $9500 stipend paid out over nine-months in addition to full tuition remission and full health insurance for the student.
-Project Assistantships require a 13 hour work commitment per week.
+Project assistantships, awarded to some admitted applicants, provide an estimated $10,000 stipend paid out over nine months, in addition to full tuition remission and full health insurance for the student.
+These awards require a 13-hour work commitment per week.
 Project assistants may work in the MBA Program Office, other departments within the Wisconsin School of Business, or elsewhere on campus.

-These awards provide an estimated $9500 stipend paid out over nine-months in addition to full tuition remission and full health insurance for the student.
-Teaching Assistantships require a 13-20 hour work commitment per week.
+These awards provide an estimated $10,000 stipend paid out over nine months, in addition to full tuition remission and full health insurance for the student.
+Teaching assistantships require a 13–20 hour work commitment per week.